With books, puzzles, DVDs and digital resources as well as activities and services, the children’s library is here for children of all ages.

 Toddler Time: Thursdays from 10.45-11.15 Stories and music for preschoolers and parents/caregivers.

 Wriggle & Rhyme: Fridays during term times at 10.30am: held in The Oamaru Opera House.
 Active movement for early learning.
 Sessions for 0-2 year olds with a parent or caregiver.
 It runs Fridays during term times from 10:30-11:00am at The Oamaru Opera House.
-Term 3 ends September 29 with Term 4 starting October 20.
+Dates for 2020: Term 4: October 16 - December 4

 Find out about programmes at the Gallery, Museum and Archive here.